pyodide/pyodide-blog/content/posts/function-pointer-cast-emulation.md

 My plan is to write an LLVM pass to implement compiler-generated function pointer cast emulation in a way that has a negligible impact on speed, stack usage, and code size.
-The solution will also impose no surprising difficulties for Javascript ==> WebAssembly calls or for dynamic linking.
+The solution will also impose no surprising difficulties for calls from Javascript into WebAssembly or for dynamic linking.
 It does change the ABI so it will require the linked modules to be aware of this different ABI.
 We will also assume that (1) most function pointers are called with the correct signature most of the time and (2) only a small number of types of function are